tinydev128/sub-modifier/README.md

-# Sub-Modifier
-An automated tool to dynamically modify 3x-ui subscriptions.
-Injects custom Fragments, CipherSuites, and SniSpoof configurations for advanced Xray clients.

 # 3x-ui Custom Sub Server Manager

 An automated bash script that sets up an advanced subscription modification server for 3x-ui panels.
 This tool deploys three robust Python-based services (running via Gunicorn) that dynamically modify your 3x-ui subscription configs by applying custom Fragments (Finalmask), CipherSuites, and SniSpoof configurations based on specific keywords.